Anthropology

 Attribute: ASSC.

-Selected issues in the relationship of human behavior and culture.
-Issues dealt with in this course include the concept of culture, culture and the individual, culture contact, and culture change.
-(Every other year) Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
+This course covers selected issues in the relationship of human behavior and culture, including the concept of culture, culture and the individual, culture contact, and culture change.
+Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: ACUP, ADVD, AMST, APPI, ASHS, GLBL, HHPA, HUST, INST, IPE, ISIN, ISWH, MEST.